MusicalPatterns/musical-patterns/README.md

 Publish all patterns to npm.

-`make share_config PATTERN=some-pattern`

-Replace the basic configuration files in a pattern repo with the standards.

-`make share_config PATTERN=ALL`

-Replace the basic configuration files in all pattern repos with the standards.

 `make ship PATTERN=some-pattern MSG="some message"`

 Publish a pattern to npm and commit and push it to GitHub, if it passes its tests and lint check after updating dependencies and standardizing config.